Argentina Travel Guide: Interesting Things to Do in Mendoza

 The Aconcagua Mountain is the highest peak in both the Western and Southern Hemispheres.
 With its breathtaking presence, Aconcagua is a symbol of adventure and an iconic landmark in the province of Mendoza.

 The Aconcagua Mountain stands at an impressive height of 22,837 feet (6,960.8 meters).
-If you aren’t up for the challenge of seeking to conquer its summit, there are many available tours that will take you to admire it from a distance.
+If you aren’t up for the challenge of seeking to conquer its summit, many tours will take you to admire it from a distance.

 Potrerillos Dam